 It’s essential that you be proactive and pursue recovering these damages before your state’s statute of limitations to do so is up.
 You may need to wait to return to work (assuming you’re able to return to work), but your bills, groceries, childcare, and expenses you need to get by won’t wait.

 Some of the damages you may be able to claim after a side-impact collision could include:

 - Funeral expenses

 - Loss of consortium

 - Pain and suffering

 If you or someone you know was struck and injured in a T-bone collision, it’s important to be proactive and start fighting for these damages, ideally sooner rather than later.
-Contact a Downey car accident lawyer right away.
+Contact a Downey car accident lawyer at The JLF Firm right away.